The Continentals 1961-1962 (for a variety show at the Collegiate)

 - Mike Vancleef - drums

-- Brian Armstrong - organ
+- Brian Armstrong - organ & drums

 Managed by Herb Prosky